 Though I was not awarded a graduate assistantship my first semester in the historic preservation program, I was forward thinking enough to identify the students who were graduating at the end of my first semester.
 I then asked around about which ones had funding.
 While manning the University of Maryland table with the historic preservation program director at the National Trust for Historic Preservation conference in October of 2008, I mentioned knowing that James (his name was James, I will never forget) was graduating in December.
 I inquired whether he had funding for the spring semester.
 It turned out he did.
 And with that, I got my second semester forward funded.

 Academic departments are not the only options for graduate assistantships.
 Prior to that October day, I distinctively recall jumping onto the University of Maryland human resources website every Friday at noon because that was when the new graduate assistant positions were listed.
-These are frequently for student services office.
+These are frequently administrative roles for student services offices.

 I cannot articulate this enough.
 Not only is a graduate assistantship for tuition remission and a stipend, but any remaining tuition is charged at an in-state rate.
 This makes nearly as much of an impact as the free tuition.
 (Also, if you are awarded an assistantship, this makes pursuing in-state reciprocity moot.)